fordsfords/exampled/README.md

 # Porting

-Included is a script "port.sh".
-I'm not sure it should be used;
-maybe it's more of a reference.
+The "port.sh" script makes a copy of the "exampled" repo and changing the names of the files and their contents to reflect the new name.

-But if you're feeling brave and want to give it a go, decide on a name for your daemon (in this example, I use "pingerd"), go to the parent directory of the exampled repo, and enter "exampled/port.sh pingerd".
+Decide on a name for your daemon (in this example, I use "pingerd").
+Then go to the parent directory of the exampled repo, and enter "exampled/port.sh pingerd".

 For example:
 ````
 $ exampled/port.sh pingerd